Getting Started with mDIS

 Information Technology skills required, by user group

-• mDIS User: - VirtualBox Based installation: Users need to be aware that mDIS server exists on a local network (accessible via some IP address from a private address range).
-If Users optionally get an WLAN-Name (=SSID) and password for Wifi, then user need to know how to interact with a WLAN config app.
-They need to grasp that they need to enter the mDIS homepage URL (something with "localhost") directly into their browser, and login again into mDIS.
+- mDIS User: - VirtualBox Based installation: Users need to be aware that the mDIS server exists on a local network (accessible via some IP address from a private address range).
+If users optionally get a WLAN name (=SSID) and password for Wi-Fi, then users need to know how to interact with a WLAN config app.
+They need to grasp that they need to enter the mDIS homepage URL (something with "localhost") directly into their browser and log in again to mDIS.
 They need to know that the address entered is in most cases not reachable from the public internet.
-Instead it is a "private address", "local address" or an "intranet address", whatever term is more familiar to the user.
+Instead, it is a "private address," "local address," or an "intranet address," whatever term is more familiar to the user.